 - Electrolyte disorders

 - Venous thromboembolism

 Using a case-based format, lecturers distill recent evidence, guidelines, and expert opinion to offer “bottom line” recommendations.
 Faculty include both hospitalists and specialists, and rank among the best teachers at Harvard Medical School.

-- Difficult cases in insulin management
+- Beyond basal-bolus: difficult cases in insulin management

-- Controversies in the new community-acquired pneumonia guidelines
+- Controversies in pneumonia management

-- Identifying subtleties on CXR and ECG
+- Can’t-miss diagnoses on CXR and ECG

 - Practical approaches to ß-lactam allergy: what to do when there is no allergist